 X-ray diffraction is a powerful technique for probing the structure of crystalline materials because X-ray wavelengths are slightly smaller than typical lattice spacings in crystals.
-The fundamental principle that is the basis of this technique is Bragg Diffraction, which you will be familiar with from 1st year Diffraction lecture course and have used more recently in the 2nd year Microstructural Characterisation lectures in relation to electron diffraction.
+The fundamental principle that is the basis of this technique is Bragg Diffraction, which you will be familiar with from 1st year "The study of crystalline materials by diffraction" lecture course and have used more recently in the 2nd year "Structural and compositional characterisation of materials lectures" in relation to electron diffraction.

 The path difference between X-rays scattered by different atomic planes must be an integer number (n) of wavelengths (λ) for coherent diffraction.
 This can be written in terms of inter-planar spacing (d) and angle (θ) as Bragg's law: $2d \sin \theta = n\lambda$ where n=1.